vvsagar/py-oxyroot/README.md

 A fast, Rust-powered Python reader for CERN ROOT files.

-This package provides a simple and Pythonic interface bindings to `oxyroot`, a rust package, to read data from `.root` files, inspired by libraries like `uproot`.
-It leverages the speed of Rust for high-performance data extraction and integrates with the scientific Python ecosystem by providing data as NumPy arrays.
+This python package provides simple bindings to [`oxyroot`, a rust package](https://github.com/m-dupont/oxyroot), to read data from `.root` files, inspired by libraries like `uproot`.
+It leverages the speed of Rust and integrates with the scientific Python ecosystem by providing data as NumPy arrays or polars dataframes.

 ## Features

-- **High-Performance**: Core logic is written in Rust for maximum speed.
+- Simple API similar to `uproot`
-- **Parquet Conversion**: Convert TTrees directly to Apache Parquet files with a single command.
+- Core logic is written in Rust.
-- **NumPy Integration**: Get branch data directly as NumPy arrays.
+- Get branch data directly as NumPy arrays or Polars dataframe.
-- **Simple, Pythonic API**: Easy to learn and use, and similar to `uproot`
+- Parquet Conversion: Convert TTrees directly to Apache Parquet files with a single command.

 ## Quick Start